 The mating urge is strong in spring gobblers and hen calls are usually the order of the day.
-But if the sound of a lonesome hen fails to attract the longbeard you are chasing, challenging his dominance might.
+But if the sound of a lonesome hen fails to attract the longbeard you're chasing, challenging his dominance might.

-If that doesn’t get him in the fighting mood, gobble on a diaphragm call or gobble tube.
-This is the ultimate sign of dominance and will get any tom worth his weight in wing feathers fired up.
+If that doesn't get him in the fighting mood, gobble on a diaphragm call or gobble tube.
+This is the ultimate sign of dominance and will fire up any tom worth his weight in wing feathers.

 This one won't work every time, but what do you have to lose?

-Like humans, turkeys talk as loud as they need to for the listener to hear.
-Cooling down your calling can bring a bird the last few yards you need to make a kill shot.
+Like humans, wild turkeys talk as loud as they need to for the listener to hear.
+Cooling it on your turkey calls can bring a bird the last few yards you need to make a killshot.

 How to Do it: Once a gobbler is inside the 80-yard mark, cool your calling down.
-Quit the loud cutts and yelps and focus on soft clucks and purrs.
+Quit the loud cutts and yelps on your box call and focus on soft clucks and purrs.
 Scratching in the leaves to imitate a feeding hen can also be effective.
 Stay ready and scan the area with your eyes.
 Toms often approach from unexpected angles.